SpenceKonde/ATTinyCore/README.md

 ADC Support
 -------
-All of the supported parts except for the x313 series have an Analog to Digital converter on chip.
-Single-ended ADC inputs can be read using the pin number or the Ax constant.
+All of the supported parts except for the x313 series have an Analog to Digital converter on chip. **Single-ended ADC inputs can be read using the ADC channel number or the Ax constant (they can NOT be read using the digital pin number)**.
 In addition to the single-ended input channels marked on the pinout diagrams, many also support differential ADC input channels.
-To use these, simply call analogRead() with the appropriate ADC channel number, as if it were a pin.
+To use these, simply call analogRead() with the appropriate ADC channel number.
 To get the ADC channel number, refer to the datasheet - it is listed in the Register Description section of the chapter on the ADC, under the ADMUX register.

 B. O. D. (brown out detect) Configuration option
 --------